Jettcodey/TikTok-Downloader/README.md

 Completed downloaded Single videos/photos or from Links in a Text file are stored individually in the Download Directory.

-When downloading all videos from a user, The default storage location is the user's desktop in a folder named "TikTokDownloads\{@Username}\Videos&Images folders".
+When downloading all videos from a user, The default storage location is the user's desktop in a folder named "TikTokDownloads\{@Username}\Videos & \Images folders".

 To download all videos from a TikTok user, the Application opens the specified TikTok user in the browser.
 Then, loads all video links of the user by Auto scrolling through the browser.
 After that, those Links get saved in a separate text file named "{@username}_video_links.txt" in the TikTokDowloads Folder.
 Finally the Application works through the Saved links.